AsteroidHunter/solvingARENA/README.md

-This is my copy of the [ARENA program](https://www.arena.education/).
+This is my copy of the [Alignment Research Engineer Accelerator (ARENA) program](https://www.arena.education/).

 ## Agenda